-Stock allocation and receipts
+Stock reservation and receipts

-The SC module includes a full set of options for the allocation and receipt of stock.
-Allocation can be used after optimising to reserve stock for the job.
+The module includes a full set of options for the reservation and receipt of stock.
+Reservation can be used after optimising to reserve stock for the job.
 Receipts are used to record incoming stock and adjust stock levels.

-The Board library includes fields for Stock on order and Allocated stock and the optimiser takes account of the allocated stock (reserved stock) when optimising so that reserved stock is not used.
+The Board library includes fields for Stock on order and Reserved stock and the optimiser takes account of the reserved stock when optimising so that reserved stock is not used.